Wednesday, July 16, 2025

 gowned in matrimonial taffeta

-on a soggy, sacrosanct day.
+on that soggy, sacrosanct day.

 The kind of worry that made me plead